junkdog/keyflection-gdx/README.md

 # keyflection-gdx
 __keyflection__ is a simple annotation-based API for managing shortcuts for software built with [libGDX](http://libgdx.badlogicgames.com/).
-It is primarily conceived for making UI-based applications - game editors and such.
+It is primarily conceived for making keyboard heavy applications - game editors, strategy games and such.

 ## Features